Analysis | Joe Biden’s CNN town hall: An occasional whopper

 “If the president had done his job, had done his job from the beginning, all the people would still be alive.
 All the people — I’m not making this up.
 Just look at the data.
 Look at the data.”

 Actually, Biden is making this up.
-There is no data to support this, even if the president had moved rapidly in January to deal with the coronavirus and been able to convince the Chinese leadership to be more forthcoming about the situation.
-Even nations such as South Korea, New Zealand and Iceland that have been praised for their handling of the pandemic have suffered some deaths.(South Korea, 372 deaths, New Zealand, 25, and Iceland, 10 deaths.)
+There is no data to support this, even if the president had moved rapidly in January to deal with the coronavirus and been able to persuade the Chinese leadership to be more forthcoming about the situation.
+Even nations that have been praised for their handling of the pandemic, such as South Korea, New Zealand and Iceland, have suffered some deaths (372 in South Korea, 25 in New Zealand and 10 in Iceland).

 In the United States, with 50 states run by governors, policies have varied greatly.
-Trump has been faulted for not articulating a national plan, but he would have had trouble convincing every governor to follow the exact same path.
+Trump has been faulted for not articulating a national plan, but he would have had trouble persuading every governor to follow the exact same path.

-(On the flip side, President Trump routinely claims he saved millions of lives, a claim also not supported by evidence.)
+(On the flip side, Trump routinely claims he saved millions of lives, a claim also not supported by evidence.)

 “When back in January, I wrote an article for USA Today saying, we’ve got a pandemic, we’ve got a real problem.”